 The Snow Queen

 Off like the wind flew Gerda and the reindeer.
 They rode and rode until it got dark.
 Then they needed to find a place to stay for the night.

-Two Visits
+Chapter 5: Two Visits

 They knocked on the door of a hut.
 An old woman opened the door and welcomed them inside.
-Gerda and the reindeer told her about their search to find Kai.
+Gerda told her about their search to find Kai.
 The old woman said, “You still have a long way to go to get to Lapland.
 The Snow Queen's palace is 100 miles away."

-"How will we know it?" said Gerda.
+"How will we know it when we get there?" said Gerda.

-“The windows of her palace burn with a blue light that can be seen for miles around," said she.
-"You can't miss it.
-But when you get there, do not go to it first.
+“You can't miss it," said she.
+"The windows of her palace burn with a blue light that can be seen for miles around.
+But when you get there, do not go to the palace at first.
 You must look for a cabin nearby with a red door.
 Inside that cabin lives a Lapland woman I know."
 The old woman picked up a piece of dried fish and wrote some words on it.
 “Give her this fish," said the old woman, "and she will help you."

+The Snow Queen